-Now we introduce a significant outlier to the data and explore its impact on the statistics of the sodium contents.
-We used a different data set contained in the file sodiumcontent_two.txt, which is better suited for this example than the previous data set.
-The new data set contains higher sodium values of around 17 wt% and is stored in the file
+Now we introduce a significant outlier to the data and explore its effect on the statistics of the sodium contents.
+We use a different data set, which is better suited for this example than the previous data set.
+The new data set contains higher sodium values of around 17 wt% and is stored in the file sodiumcontent two.txt.

 '''

-sodium = load('sodiumcontent_two.txt');
+sodium = load('sodiumcontent two.txt');

 '''

-This data set contains only 50 measurements in order to better illustrate the effect of an outlier.
+This data set contains only 50 measurements to better illustrate the effect of an outlier.
 We can use the script used in the previous example to display the data in a histogram and compute the number of observations n with respect to the classes v.
 The mean of the data is 16.6379, the media is 16.9739 and the mode is 17.2109.
 Now we introduce one single value of 1.5 wt% in addition to the 50 measurements contained in the original data set.

+'''

 sodium(51,1) = 1.5;

+'''

 The histogram of this data set illustrates the distortion of the frequency distribution by this single outlier.
 The corresponding histogram shows several empty classes.
 The influence of this outlier on the sample statistics is substantial.
-Whereas the median of 16.9722 is relatively unaffected, the mode of 170558 is slightly different since the classes have changed.
+Whereas the median of 16.9722 is relatively unaffected, the mode of 17.0558 is slightly different since the classes have changed.
 The most significant changes are observed in the mean (16.3411), which is very sensitive to outliers.